zjgordon/mcServerManager/planning/tasks/meta/PROJECT_STATUS.md

   with Black profile compatibility
 - CARD-010: ✅ Completed - configured flake8 for Python linting with
   project-specific rules and comprehensive code quality enforcement
+- CARD-011: ✅ Completed - configured mypy for static type checking with
+  practical settings and essential type annotations